Leonardo3Morais7/DenominationRoutine/README.md

 Some areas for improvement are:

 - [x] Insert any number on the console
+- [x] Insert multiples of 5 cartridge notes (5,10,15,20,40,120,200...) with one line of code
-- [x] Insert any cartridge note with one line of code
+- [ ] Insert any cartridge note with one line of code
 - [ ] Insert any cartridge note on execution time

 ## ☕ Using Denomination Routine